LogPTR: Variable-Aware Log Parsing with Pointer Network: Methodology

 \subsection{Problem Definition}

 Intuitively, log messages can be regarded as a special type of natural language due to their semi-structured essence of mixing unstructured natural language and structured variables.
 Thus, we formulate log parsing as a text summarization problem, where the output vocabulary consists of the tokens in the log message and the label tokens indicating categories of variables.
-Specifically, for \emph{general log parsing}, we only use one label token to indicate variables, i.e., ignore categories of variables.
-While for \emph{variable-aware log parsing}, we add ten label tokens to indicate the categories of variables \cite{li2023did}.
+Specifically, for \emph{general log parsing}, i.e., extract log templates and variables in logs, we use one label token to indicate the token is a variable, regardless of its categories.
+While for \emph{variable-aware log parsing}, i.e., further identifying categories of variables, we add several label tokens corresponding to the number of categories of variables.